brandon-blackline/config-repo/README.md

 ![Phil](phil.png "Title")

-Place KRM/CRD files in the 'configs' folder
+Place KRM/CRD files in the 'configs' folder - thank you